therealnicoroshi/modlist/README.md

   ## Main Install:

-- Make sure you are logged into Vector Plexis, LoversLab, and Nexus
+- Make sure you are logged into Nexus

 - [Download The Wabbajack app and run it](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe)